-(i) I said “The confusion starts already with the elementary concepts income and profit.”
+(i) I said: “The confusion starts already with the elementary concepts of income and profit.”
 This, clearly, has nothing to do with the distinction between social and natural sciences but only with logical consistency which applies to all sciences.
-Now, the fact of the matter is, that four heterodox economists apply four different definitions of income/profit.* Elementary logic tells one that not all four can be true (in fact all four are provable false**).
+Now, the fact of the matter is, that four heterodox economists apply four different definitions of income/profit.#1 Elementary logic tells one that not all four can be true (in fact all four are provably false#2).
 This conceptual confusion is indefensible.
-Heterodoxy as it stands now is out of science just like Orthodoxy.
-The utter foolishness of Heterodoxy consists in idealizing its own unresolved contradictions as pluralism.
-Pluralism is a political concept which relates to opinions.
-In science there can be no pluralism of false theories.
+Heterodoxy, as it stands now, is outside of science just like Orthodoxy.
+The utter foolishness of Heterodoxy consists of idealizing its own unresolved contradictions as pluralism.
+Pluralism is a political concept that relates to opinions.
+In science, there can be no pluralism of false theories.

 (iii) The worst self-deception of Heterodoxy, though, is not to realize that economics, to begin with, is not a science of behavior (Hudík, 2011).
-Economics is not a social science like psychology/sociology and not a natural science like physics but a system science.***** The foolishness of Heterodoxy consists in sharing with Orthodoxy the fundamental error that economics is primarily about individual/social behavior.
-The not so new news is that the so-called social sciences are no sciences at all but what Feynman famously called cargo cult sciences because “By having a vague theory it is possible to get either result. ...
+Economics is NOT a social science like psychology/sociology and NOT a natural science like physics but a systems science.#4 The foolishness of Heterodoxy consists of sharing with Orthodoxy the fundamental error that economics is primarily about individual/social behavior.
+The not so new news is that the so-called social sciences are not sciences at all but what Feynman famously called cargo cult sciences because “By having a vague theory it is possible to get either result. ...
 It is usually said when this is pointed out, ‘When you are dealing with psychological matters things can't be defined so precisely’.
 Yes, but then you cannot claim to know anything about it.”
 (Feynman, 1992, p.
 159)

 Science, to recall, is about knowledge.
 Waffling about things that cannot be known is left to sitcoms.